dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 > `dcache.broker.scheme = none`
 >  tells the domain that it is running stand-alone, and should not attempt to contact other domains.
-We will cover these in the next section, where we > will have to set configuration for different domains.
+We will cover these in the next example, where  configurations for different domains  will be explained.

 >  webdav.authn.basic = true

+> webdav.authn.basic = ${webdav.authn.basic-for-${webdav.authn.protocol}} ?????